luis-miguel-miranda/ucsak-app/README.md

 # Unity Catalog Swiss Army Knife

-A comprehensive tool for managing Databricks Unity Catalog resources, featuring a React frontend and Flask backend.
+A comprehensive tool for managing Databricks Unity Catalog resources, featuring a React frontend with Tailwind CSS and Shadcn UI, powered by a FastAPI backend.

 ![Home](docs/images/home.png)